-“The Toxies” is a satirical awards ceremony showcasing toxic chemicals and pollutants.
-This 3rd annual event, created by the statewide coalition Californians for a Healthy and Green Economy (CHANGE) and led by Physicians for Social Responsibility-Los Angeles (PSR-LA), has now come together with groups across the country to share bring toxic chemicals to life with a Hollywood spin.
+“The Toxies” is a multi-media campaign to keep communities safe from toxic chemicals and pollutants.
+The campaign, produced by the statewide coalition Californians for a Healthy and Green Economy (CHANGE) and led by Physicians for Social Responsibility-Los Angeles (PSR-LA), works with groups across the country to bring toxic chemicals to life with a Hollywood spin.

 The Toxies educates the public on the hazards of specific chemicals and demonstrates how we can pull together as neighborhoods, workers, businesses and consumers to eliminate them from our lives.

-While the award categories may sound similar, these toxic chemicals are dangerous, ubiquitous, and have nefarious careers.
+While the Toxies characters may seem glamorous, these toxic chemicals are dangerous, ubiquitous, and have nefarious careers.
 The more we know about them, the more we can adopt programs that push them into immediate retirement and inspire green innovation to protect our health and environment for future generations.

 No matter how hard they try, toxic chemicals are disruptive, distracting, and cause damage whenever they’re involved.
 These chemicals have intrinsic hazard traits and should be eliminated and replaced with safer alternatives as soon as possible.